robert-chiniquy/kami.github.com/_source/_posts/2013-06-12-libcloud-design-day-recap-improving-libcloud-and-plans-for-the-future.md

 Supporting Python 2.5 adds code complexity which we would like to avoid.
-Main problem is that a bunch of CLI tools based on Libcloud usually also run on older versions of Linux (e.g. RHEL 5) which still ship with Python 2.5.
+Main problem is that a bunch of CLI tools based on Libcloud usually also run on older versions of Linux distributions (e.g. RHEL 5) which still ship with Python 2.5.

 We didn't managed to actually talk about this one, but we should explore an option of removing support for Python 2.5 in the future release.